 - Tab names I use are: Itinerary, Meals, Checklists, Info, Photos and Trips.
 My Photos section is for camera notes.

 - You can divide by location with a separate tab for each place you explore.
 Place the Camping Stats page for that specific destination 1st to give a quick summary.

-- The Info section can be for flora, fauna, history, astronomy & photography.
-If you have a lot, then further subdivide for easy reference.
+- The Info section can be for flora, fauna, history, astronomy & fishing.
+If you have a lot of info, then further subdivide for easy reference.

 - Here’s a link to the dividers I like and use.

 Once you have your notebook and dividing tabs, you can start putting your pages inside.
 Wait to name your divider tabs until you know what you want to keep in your Trip Notebook.
 You can arrange your Campsite Stats pages (see Printables section) in chronological order and refer to their names on the Journal pages as you notate details of your trip.
 If you have a lot, divide the Stats pages into sections by area ie State Park, mountain range, etc.

 - Print out and fill your notebook with Camping Stat, Camping Trip Log, and Journal pages ready for you to fill out while on the road.
 This is much easier than trying to rely on your memory later.
 The pages are made to quickly fill in the main details.
 You can do your journaling at a later time with the main details already recorded to help you write down your adventure story.

 - You may want to name your divider tabs as you go or add new dividers as your notebook grows.
 Upon your return home, add your thumb drive or CD of photos, print photos, etc. to complete the recording of your trip.